nablarch/nablarch-document/en/examples/03/index.rst

 Next
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 useNextSubmit                          Whether to use the submit to move to the next page.  |br|
-                                       Default is true。
+                                       Default is true.
 nextSubmitTag                          Nablarch tag used by the submit for moving to the next page. |br|
                                        Specify one of the following. |br|
                                        submitLink(aTag)  |br|
                                        submit(inputTag)  |br|
                                        button(buttonTag)  |br|
-                                       Default is submitLink。
+                                       Default is submitLink.
 nextSubmitType                         Type attribute of the tag used by the submit for moving to the next page. |br|
                                        Only the following is supported. |br|
                                        submit  |br|